actlaboratory/USB-D/addon/doc/en/readme.md

-# Up Side Braille-Down Ver0.1.0 Instruction Manual
+# Upside Braille-Down Instruction Manual

-(Updated: 2024-02-23)

 ## table of contents

-1. About Up Side Braille-Down
+1. About Upside Braille-Down
 2. About the public location
 3. Operating environment
 4. How to use